songofroland/pt-dijkstra/README.md

 ## Graphs
 Simulator provides few graphs you can try.
-Additionaly imputing your own graphs is also possible.
+Additionaly inputting your own graphs is also possible.

 We don't put a limit on graph sizes.
 Software was tested on graphs with over 50 nodes and it worked smoothly.